Ixrec/OuterWildsArchipelagoRandomizer/CONTRIBUTING.md

 - Copy the `worlds/outer_wilds` folder from your local clone over to the `lib/worlds/` folder inside your Archipelago installation folder
   - Optionally: If you need to send this to someone else, such as the host of your player group, you may zip the folder and rename the extension from `.zip` to `.apworld`.
 That's all an "apworld file" is, after all.
 - Run ArchipelagoLauncher.exe in your Archipelago installation folder and select "Generate Template Settings" to create a sample Outer Wilds.yaml file

+## Release Process

+In the unlikely event that someone else has to take over OW AP rando releases for me, these are the steps I follow every time I release a new version.
+Obviously some of these steps could be automated, but many of them fundamentally can't be, and many are valuable ways of double-checking that I haven't forgotten something critical before committing to a release.

+- source/git updates:
+	- check/update the "apworld_version" string the .apworld puts in slot_data
+	- check/update the mod repo's submodule (`git submodule update --remote`)
+	- check/update the mod repo's manifest.json version AND the `mod_version` variable used in APRandomizer.cs's version mismatch warning
+	- check that both repos are clean, on the latest commit on their default branches (both local and remote)
+	- open [our Github Releases page](https://github.com/Ixrec/OuterWildsArchipelagoRandomizer/releases) and click on "Draft a new release"
+	- write release notes

+- build the .apworld:
+	- in PyCharm, run the unittests one last time
+	- open C:\Users\<user>\git\Archipelago\worlds (or wherever your local clone of the AP fork with the OW apworld is)
+	- zip the `outer_wilds/` folder
+	- rename the `outer_wilds.zip` to `outer_wilds.apworld`
+	- attach `outer_wilds.apworld` to the github release

+- build the mod:
+	- open C:\Users\<user>\AppData\Roaming\OuterWildsModManager\OWML\Mods\Ixrec.ArchipelagoRandomizer (or wherever your local builds of the OW AP rando mod are)
+	- move your `SaveData/` folder and your `config.json` file somewhere else if they exist
+	- in Visual Studio, run "Clean Solution" and then "Build Solution"
+	- zip the Ixrec.ArchipelagoRandomizer/ mod folder
+	- attach `Ixrec.ArchipelagoRandomizer.zip` to the github release
+	- move your `SaveData/` and `config.json` back in

+- create the example .yaml:
+	- if nothing about the .yaml/generation options has changed since the last release, simply attach the example `Outer.Wilds.yaml` in the mod repo to the github release
+	- if something did change, then update `Outer.Wilds.yaml` in the mod repo accordingly
+		- depending on what changed, it may be helpful to run "Generate Template Options" in the AP Launcher to get a fresh template .yaml

+- point of no return / actually releasing:
+	- create and push a `releases/X.Y.Z` branch in the mod repo
+	- create and push an `ow_releases/X.Y.Z` branch in the AP fork
+	- double-check that the github release has all 3 files attached (.apworld, mod .zip, example .yaml)
+	- click "Publish release" on the github release
+		- the OW mod database will automatically update in a few minutes, which will automatically post a message in the "Outer Wilds Modding" Discord server's #mod-db-updates channel

+- Discord updates:
+	- in the "Archipelago" server's "Outer Wilds" thread (https://discord.com/channels/731205301247803413/1178700404637311086), update the pinned messages; typically means this pinning a message about the new release, and unpinning a message about the previous release
+	- forward a message about the new release to #apworld-news